elastic/kibana/x-pack/plugins/task_manager/README.md

   // this.
   runAt: "2020-07-24T17:34:35.272Z",

   // Indicates that this is a recurring task.
-We currently only support
+We support interval syntax
-  // interval syntax with either minutes such as `5m` or seconds `10s`.
+  // with days such as '1d', hours '3h', minutes such as `5m`, seconds `10s`.
   schedule: { interval: '5m' },

   // How many times this task has been unsuccesfully attempted,